Sharp threshold for $K_4$-percolation: Basic estimates

 completing the proof of Case 2.

-It remains to consider the cases $i=0$ and $\ell\in\{1,2,3\}$, corresponding to $3$-cores $G$ with a non-zero excess.
+It remains to consider the cases $i=0$ and $\ell\in\{1,2,3\}$, corresponding to $3$-cores $G$ with non-zero excess.
 In these cases, it is possible that only 2 subgraphs are merged in the last step of a clique process for $G$.
-We prove the cases $\ell=1,2,3$ separately, however they all follow by adjusting the proof of the Case 2.
+We prove the cases $\ell=1,2,3$ separately, however they all follow by adjusting the proof of Case 2.

-First, we note that if two graphs $G_1,G_2$ are merged to form an irreducible percolating 3-core $G$, then necessarily each $G_i$ contains more than 4 vertices.
+First, we note that if two graphs $G_1,G_2$ with at least 2 vertices in common are merged to form an irreducible percolating 3-core $G$, then necessarily each $G_j$ contains more than 4 vertices.
+In particular, such a graph $G$ contains at least 8 vertices.
 This allow us to apply the inductive hypothesis in these cases (recall that we claim that \eqref{E_AIell} holds only for graphs with more than 4 vertices), without taking additional sub-cases as in the proof of Case 2.
-Moreover, recall that as noted above Case 2(i), we may assume in all of the following cases that $k\ge8$ (since there are no irreducible percolating 3-cores on $k<7$ vertices, and the case $k=7$, corresponding to the graph in \cref{F_3core}, is easily verified).